YuanRuQian/Hanami-Basket/readme.md

 > The score of 50 shown in the screenshot is solely for testing purposes, as the actual winning threshold is set at 150 (which, dare I say, is quite challenging even for the easy level).

+Click on `OK` to return to the page after logging in or signing up.

 ![](screenshots/win.png)